Ghunter254/lazy-appwrite/README.md

 Type Safety: Full TypeScript support for your models and schemas.

 Smart Syncing: Skips checks if the table was already verified in the current session (High Performance).

+Race Condition Proof: Safe to use in Serverless environments.
+Parallel requests wait for the leader to finish syncing the schema.

+Drift Detection: If you change size: 50 to size: 100 in your code, the library automatically updates the live database.

+Smart Casting: Safely converts strings ("25", "true") to Integers/Booleans before sending to Appwrite.

+Typed Errors: Catch specific errors like LazyErrorType.VALIDATION or LazyErrorType.APPWRITE.

 ### Installation